The Durham LLB

 Students on this programme learn through a combination of lectures, seminars, tutorials, informal but scheduled one-on-one support, and self-directed learning, such as research, reading, and writing.

 All of these are supported by a state of the art virtual learning environment, Durham University Online (DUO).
 Seminars and tutorials are much smaller groups than lectures, small enough to allow one-on-one interaction with academic staff.
-Indeed, we are one of only a handful of law schools that teaches in groups as small as eight students.
+Durham Law School is one of only a handful of law schools that teaches in groups as small as eight students.

-This emphasis on small-group teaching reflects a conscious choice to enhance the quality of the learning experience rather than the quantity of formal sessions.
-In fact, the degree programme is designed to feature fewer formal sessions and more independent research as students move from their first to their final year.
+This emphasis on small-group teaching reflects a conscious choice to enhance the quality of the learning experience rather than the number of formal sessions.

-Small-group teaching and one-on-one attention from the personal academic advisor (provided for all students when they enter the programme) are part of the learning experience throughout, but by the final year classroom time gives way, to some extent, to independent research, including a capstone dissertation—supported by one-on-one supervision—that makes up a third of final year credits.
+Small-group teaching and one-on-one attention from each student’s personal academic advisor on entry into the programme) are part of the learning experience throughout leading to more independent research, including a capstone dissertation—supported by one-on-one supervision—that makes up a third of final year credits.

 Subject requirements, level and grade